Mousa Abu Marzook: Interview with The Forward

 In April 2012, Marzook gave what was billed as his "first-ever interview with a Jewish publication", The Forward.
 Marzook said that an agreement between Israel and the P.A. would have to be ratified by a referendum of all Palestinians, including those in Gaza.
 He would regard it as a hudna, or cease-fire, rather than as a peace treaty.
 If Hamas gained power, they would feel free to change provisions of the agreement.
 "We will not recognize Israel as a state", he said.
 "It will be like the relationship between Lebanon and Israel or Syria and Israel", that is, an armistice.

 The Forward requested the interview, which took place over two days at Marzook's home in New Cairo, Egypt.
 The Forward published responses to the interview from eight "prominent observers of the Middle East peace process", Laura Kam of The Israel Project, Israeli security analyst Yossi Alpher, Lara Friedman of Americans for Peace Now, Princeton University Professor Daoud Kuttab, Abraham Foxman of the Anti-Defamation League, Arab-American activist Hussein Ibish, David Keyes of Advancing Human Rights and political scientist Nathan Brown.

 2012 Gaza war

 Following the eight-day cross-border battle between Israel and Hamas in November 2012, Moussa Abu Marzouk said that Hamas would not stop making weapons in Gaza or smuggling them to the territory.
 According to the Associated Press, Moussa Abu Marzouk is the No. 2 leader in Hamas.

-2023 Gaza war
+Gaza war

 In separate interviews with the BBC and the Economist after the October 7 attacks, Marzook refused to acknowledge that Hamas killed civilians during the attack.
 When asked about the Nova music festival massacre, Marzouk replied that it was a "coincidence", and that the attackers may have thought these were soldiers "resting".

 When asked why Hamas built 500 km of tunnels but not shelters for civilians in Gaza, Abu Marzuk said that the tunnels are built to protect Hamas fighters, while it is the responsibility of UN to protect the civilians.

+In February 2025, Marzuk said that if he had been aware of the destruction that the October 7 attacks on Israel would cause in Gaza, he would not have supported it.

+In November 2025, Abu Marzuk told Al Jazeera that Hamas would consider giving up missiles and rockets as part of a truce with Israel.